-It is the policy of Wal-Mart.com USA, LLC and Wal-Mart Stores, Inc. (collectively, “Walmart”) to respond to claims of copyright infringement related to its family of websites (collectively “Walmart Sites”).
+It is the policy of Wal-Mart.com USA, LLC and Wal-Mart Stores, Inc. (collectively, “Walmart”) to respond to claims of copyright infringement related to its family of websites, including but not limited to Walmart.com and Jet.com (collectively “Walmart Sites”).
 We will promptly process and investigate notices of alleged infringement by third parties and will take appropriate actions under the Digital Millennium Copyright Act, Title 17, United States Code, Section 512(c)(2) (the “DMCA”), where applicable.

 Pursuant to the DMCA, notifications of claimed copyright infringement by third parties should be sent to Walmart’s Designated Agent.
 If you believe that your copyrighted work has been infringed under U.S. copyright law and is accessible on the Walmart Sites, please notify us by contacting our designated agent.
 Even if you believe that the alleged infringing work was not posted by a third party, please send all notifications of claimed copyright infringement to Walmart’s designated agent listed below.